zuozhenggh/learning-library/developer-library/weblogic-to-oci/scale-wls/scale-wls.md

 ## **STEP 2:** Scaling a node by changing shape

-***Important Note***: Beware that manual node shape changes will be overriden when applying changes through the Resources Manager, like when scaling the number of nodes.
+>**Note**: Beware that manual node shape changes will be overriden when applying changes through the Resources Manager, like when scaling the number of nodes.
 It is recommended to scale the number of nodes rather than change the shape of the nodes, but we'll show this process for reference.

 1. To scale a node by changing its shape, go to **Compute -> Instances**